The Artifactory Upgrade Failed – What Next?

 2. Artifactory's Apache Tomcat begins the startup process

-At this stage, output is recorded only in the $ARTIFACTORY_HOME/logs/catalina folder.
+At this stage, output from the startup attempt is recorded in the $ARTIFACTORY_HOME/logs/catalina folder only.
 You should find updated log entries in these log files:

 Sep 10, 2019 9:46:34 PM org.apache.coyote.AbstractProtocol init